Travel Tuesday: Bodegas Hermanos Peciña S.L.

 Did I have to go all the way to Rioja to find this kind of authenticity?
 The quick answer is no, it can be found here domestically.
-But in my opinion there's something far more "real" here than what meets the eye, something generations old, pumping the blood [Tempranillo] in the heart of tradition.
+But in my opinion, there's something far more "real" here than what meets the eye, something generations old, pumping the blood [Tempranillo] in the heart of tradition.

-I'm not sure my words can adequately describe the sense of place I found during my visit, not only in the wines, but also in the folks behind the label, the people who call Rioja home.
+I'm not sure my words can adequately describe the sense of place I found during my visit, not only in the wines but also in the folks behind the label, the people who call Rioja home.
 In the picture above you can see the Peciña's, three generations with Pedro Senior in the middle and Junior, on the left.

-The stair-way to heaven?
+The stairway to wine heaven?
 Hmmm, perhaps?